2012 United States presidential election in North Carolina: Polling

-Statewide opinion polling for the 2012 United States presidential election

 Throughout most of 2011, Obama won or tied with Romney in every poll.
 On September 25, 2011, Romney won a poll for the first time, 50% to 39%.
 Until May 2012, Obama had a consistent but narrow lead over Romney.
 Throughout the summer of 2012, the tide changed with Romney winning more polls than Obama.
 In September, Obama's momentum rose and Obama won most polls in September 2012.
 In October, the tide changed in Romney's favor, and Obama had not won a poll since October 1, 2012.
 Romney won every poll for the first three weeks in October, but then many polls came as tied between Obama and Romney.
 Romney led the last poll 50% to 46%, but the second last poll was tied.
 The last three polls showed an average of Romney leading 49% to 48%, which was accurate compared to the results.